 Identify a Specific Challenge that You Can Help Your Audience Fix

 - Pajamas for toddlers with tog-toy squeaker in the knees.
-Although the sound might be a great way to keep tabs on your newly mobile baby, I suspect that most parents would go nuts from the constant squeak, squeak, squeak all the time.
+The sound might be a great way to keep tabs on your newly mobile baby.
+However, I suspect that most parents would go nuts from the constant squeak, squeak, squeak.

-- Another pitch was a service that will send you FedEx tags for your luggage so you don't have to pay airline bag fees when you travel.
-Forget that you have to plan ahead so that they can send you the tags, then you have to drop of your luggage at a Kinko's on the way to the airport, and, oh, by the way, you'd pay about $90 per bag.
-That is a service that no traveler can live without.
+- Another pitch was a service that will send you FedEx tags for your luggage to avoid airline bag fees.
+To use the service, you have to plan ahead so that they can send you the tags before your flight.
+Then you have to drop off your luggage at a FedEx store on the way to the airport.
+Oh, and by the way, you’d pay about $90 per bag (to avoid the $25 airport fee.)

-- One of the most offensive products in the list was the UroClub.
+- One of the most offensive products on the list was the UroClub.
 This is a golf club that allows a male golfer to relieve himself on the golf-course without having to interrupt the game by finding one of those inconvenient bathrooms.
-I have added the actual, real-life commercial. (*** If you are easily offended, DON'T watch the video.)
+I have added the actual, real-life commercial.

 The point is that the one thing that each of these entrepreneurs forgot was that in order for a product, a service, or an idea to be popular, it has to solve a need of the customer.
 So, how do I find these challenges?